oktadev/okta-blog/_source/_posts/2023-07-27-spring-graphql-react.md

 source .env && ./gradlew bootRun
 ```

-Get an access token using the Auth0 cli with the `test token` command:
+Get an access token using the Auth0 CLI with the `auth0 test token` command:

 ```shell
 auth0 test token -a https://<yourAuth0Domain>/api/v2/